gomorpheus/morpheus-apidoc/source/includes/_checks.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      | null | Unique name scoped to your account for the check description | null | Optional description field checkType | null | Check type you want to create, use code and a valid check type: `{"code": "webGetCheck"}` checkInterval | 300 | Number of seconds you want between check executions (minimum value is 60, depending on your subscription plan) inUptime  | true | Used to determine if check should affect account wide availability calculations active    | true | Used to determine if check should be scheduled to execute severity  | critical | Severity level of incidents that are created when this check fails.
-They can be `info`, `warning`, or `critical` checkAgent | null | Specifies agent you want to run the check with i.e. `{"id": 1}` See Agents for more information config | null | JSON encoded list of parameters that varies by check type.
+name      |  | Unique name scoped to your account for the check description |  | Optional description field checkType |  | Check type you want to create, use code and a valid check type: `{"code": "webGetCheck"}` checkInterval | 300 | Number of seconds you want between check executions (minimum value is 60, depending on your subscription plan) inUptime  | true | Used to determine if check should affect account wide availability calculations active    | true | Used to determine if check should be scheduled to execute severity  | critical | Severity level of incidents that are created when this check fails.
+They can be `info`, `warning`, or `critical` checkAgent |  | Specifies agent you want to run the check with i.e. `{"id": 1}` See Agents for more information config |  | JSON encoded list of parameters that varies by check type.
 See below for more information

 ## Updating a Check